RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 }
 ```

 * We changed the borders for the text area, notably by adding edges to the corners, making the borders thicker, and putting the background also transparent.
+We also put the textarea on the left as the same as the input.

 ```css
 textarea {